~Updated January 2015~

 In 1901, the Southern Pacific reported to the California Railroad Commissioners they owned 10.76 miles of track between Newport Beach and Smeltzer.
 By 1907, the Southern Pacific extended the Smeltzer branch to Stanton.
 Trainload after trainload of produce grown in the peat lands of Smeltzer and Wintersburg (both present-day Huntington Beach) left for East Coast markets.

-A horse-drawn sugar beet wagon is driven up a ramp to unload into rail cars on the Smeltzer siding, circa 1914-1915.
-(Photo courtesy of the Furuta family)
+RIGHT: A horse-drawn sugar beet wagon is driven up a ramp by Charles Mitsuji Furuta of Wintersburg Village, with a wagon-load of sugar beets to unload on the Smeltzer siding, circa 1914-1915.
+(Photo courtesy of the Furuta family) © All rights reserved.

 The Southern Pacific Company was organized in 1884, with Collis Huntington serving on the board in New York and Henry Huntington in San Francisco.
 When Henry Huntington didn't succeed Collis Huntington as president of the Southern Pacific, he founded the Pacific Electric Railway, remaining on the board, selling his shares to finance his new railway.